 Drought emergency – Summer 2017

-The North East of Sri Lanka is currently suffering the worst drought in 40 years – and over 625 families from 40 churches are in desperate need of drinking water and food.
+In 2017 the North East of Sri Lanka suffered its worst drought in 40 years – and over 1200 families from 40 churches were in desperate need of drinking water and food.

-The emergency will probably last until at least the end of November when the first crops from the rains (due in late October) are harvested.
+The emergency will probably last until at least February when the next rice harvest is due.
 See below for our video and a fuller report.

 News report – Summer 2017